Kazmimasooma/Group-1-Disney/README.md

 ### ERD

 The dataset is further normalised for SQL database.
 See below for a normalised database schema design.
-The full SQL schema code is available [SQL SCHEMA](#sql-schema)
+The full SQL schema code is available at [SQL SCHEMA](#sql-schema)

 ![Disney ERD](https://user-images.githubusercontent.com/93067732/163077392-571dd0fa-b0d5-4fb2-bcb4-bd115ccc7954.png)

 ## Database

-Once the data is ready for database storage, we connect to Postgres with SQL Alchemy.
-Please see
+Once the data is ready for database storage, we connect to Postgres with SQL Alchemy and send the tables to our database.
+Please see the images below.

-#### Connect to SQL
+### Connect to SQL

 ![SQLAlchemy_Sending_Data](https://user-images.githubusercontent.com/93067732/163075291-2ad3c097-312d-4012-97ad-c3bce89dcb07.png)